boyfer/best-practices/README.md

 	- https://stackoverflow.com/questions/39123416/ctrlc-w-spring-boot-gradle-kills-gradle-daemon
 	- https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html

 * Below are the links for adding HATEOAS to your Spring Boot project.
 If you want to add only the self relation link then the Spring guide wll be enough.
 But if you want to add links to all resources of an entity then you might want to check the Baeldung article.
+HATEOAS creates some `null` values.
+They can be ignored in DTO classes by JsonIgnore annotations.

 	- https://spring.io/guides/gs/rest-hateoas/
 	- http://www.baeldung.com/spring-hateoas-tutorial